 If you are registered or required to be registered for GST, exclude from the deductions any input tax credit entitlements that arise in relation to outgoings.
-If you pay GST by instalments and incurred a penalty for underestimating a varied GST instalment, you can claim a deduction for the penalty at item D10 on your tax return.
-Do not show the penalty on your Business and professional items schedule for individuals 2007.
-For more information, see TaxPack 2007.
+If you pay GST by instalments and incurred a penalty for underestimating a varied GST instalment, you can claim a deduction for the penalty at item D9 on your tax return.
+Do not show the penalty on your Business and professional items schedule for individuals 2009.
+For more information, see TaxPack 2009.

-You must keep your business expenses records for five years after you prepared or obtained them, or five years after you completed the transactions or acts to which they relate, whichever is the later.
+You must keep your business expenses records for five years after you prepared or obtained them, or five years after you completed the transactions or acts to which they relate.